ConsenSysMesh/EnterpriseZK/private-location-and-membership-circuit/README.md

 ## **Proof of Location and Membership Circuit**
 This folder showcases the zero knowledge circuit work, utilizing the GROTH16 prover system, testing on the BN254 curve, performed to generate and verify flat distance and membership proofs within a specified maximum distance from a specified center point.

-This zero-knowledge circuit can be used in many scenarios.
-The original scenario this circuit was developed for was to prove that a vehicle is on a specific car dealer lot, and belongs to the fleet of the dealer on that dealer's lot.
+The original scenario this circuit was developed for was to prove that a vehicle is on a specific car dealer lot and belongs to the fleet of the dealer on that dealer's lot to eliminate the need for auditors to manually visit the dealership for audits.
+Read more about the project [here](https://www.mesh.xyz/insights/applying-zero-knowledge-cryptography-in-the-mobility-industry).

+This zero knowledge circuit can be used in many scenarios.
+Can you think of a use case where you need to prove that something belongs to a group (membership) and is within specific coordinates (location)?
+Now imagine verifiably proving it without sharing any information.

 ## **Run Tests**